ArpNetworking/metrics-portal/README.md

     /opt/metrics_portal/bin/metrics-portal -Dconfig.resource=conf/portal.application.conf -- /opt/metrics-portal

+Metrics Portal ships with two additional application configuration files, `[postgresql.application.conf](conf/postgresql.application.conf)` for using [Postgresql](https://www.postgresql.org) as the data store and another `[cassandra.application.conf](conf/cassandra.application.conf)` for using [Cassandra](http://cassandra.apache.org/) as the data store.
+You can specify one of these by adding the following to argument to the JVM:

+For Postgresql:
+    -Dconfig.resource=conf/postgresql.application.conf

+For Cassandra:
+    -Dconfig.resource=conf/cassandra.application.conf

+Both of these configuration files derive from the base configuration file, and it is recommended that you use one of these as your base configuration.
+Additionally, both support overrides for locating the specific data store instance.
+Please refer to these files when configuring your Metrics Portal instance.

-It is *strongly* recommended that user author a custom application configuration and that you inherit from the default application configuration file and provide any desired configuration as overrides.
+Finally, while it is possible to leverage the provided configuration files, it is *strongly* recommended that users author a custom application configuration and that you inherit from the default application configuration file and provide any desired configuration as overrides.
 Please refer to [Play Framework](https://www.playframework.com/documentation/2.6.x/ProductionConfiguration) documentation for more information on how to author a configuration file.

 ### Extension